 Introduction to Pay-for-Use meeting at INFN-Pisa

-ACK Cyfronet AGH created an e-GRANT development plan for pay-for-use activities for developing the pilot execution of pay-for-use process in e-GRANT (Nov 2015) and for the first prototype of pay-for-use platform in production (Mar 2016).
+ACK Cyfronet AGH created an e-GRANT development plan for pay-for-use activities for developing the pilot execution of pay-for-use process in e-GRANT (Nov 2015) and for the first prototype of the pay-for-use platform in production (Mar 2016).
 Results have been the pay-for-use ‘pools’ implemented and HTC resources and Cloud resources available in the system with resource survey available for the Customers.
-The negotiation process (Customer – EGI Broker – EGI Provider) of the resources and price of the resources are also in place with the negotiation process resulting in signing an SLA between the Customer and EGI.eu.
+The negotiation process (Customer – EGI Broker – EGI Provider) of the resources and the price of the resources are also in place with the negotiation process resulting in signing an SLA between the Customer and EGI.eu.
 The defined plan includes extending support for pay-for-use process (Dec 2016) with at least one billing function implemented in the system, Integration with EGI Accounting Portal, and support of requirements from new P4U Customers.
 The final release of e-GRANT will be the common system for EGI RA process and P4U process, where the customer can ask for both free and non-free resources in one request and preparing a platform ready for pilot execution of pay-for-use process, which means implementing a full negotiation scheme between customer, EGI broker and EGI provider.

 IFCA-CSIC has continued supporting pay-for-use in the same framework as previously such as active participation in the majority of phone conferences, contributing from a resource provider perspective to ensure processes and policies are shaped according to real use cases, etc. In addition, a quite detailed analysis has been made to present an offer through EGI.eu to the support required by BILS_ELIXIR_SWEDEN, considering the different type of resources and usage.
 At the same time, a new study has started to analyse backfilling options for HPC cloud resources, where a compromise between cost and percentage of use of resources is needed.